Devadas (2018 film)

-The remake of this film, which will be directed by Aanand L. Rai like Arjun aur Vicky.

 Plot

 M. K. Das is a M. S. holder, who joins Medimax, a corporate hospital in Hyderabad, as one of the surgeons designated to work in the mortuary.
 Four days later, he attends a patient whose medication was prescribed by his senior Dr. Bharadwaj.
 Noticing improper medication, Das asks for a change in prescription without prior approval from Bharadwaj.
 Though the patient recovers, Bharadwaj fires Das from the job on the grounds of unprofessional behavior due to ego.
 With no option left, Das starts a clinic in his locality at the dilapidated Shantabhai Memorial Charity Hospital.
 Meanwhile, the cops are searching for a crime boss named Deva, whose identity is unknown.
 Deva returns to Hyderabad after the death of his mentor and foster father Dada, who was killed by his rival David.

 Dada's son Ajay helped David in the murder and earns Deva's ire.
 One day, Deva is injured in a shootout between his gang and the cops and escapes from the scene hiding his identity successfully, where he enters Shantabhai Memorial Charity Hospital and Das treats him.
 Das later realizes that his patient is a crime boss, but chooses not to reveal his identity to avoid a breach of trust, which is part of Das's profession.
 Deva is impressed with Das's honesty and naivety and befriends him by calling him as "Gold" (mocking the gold medal he won for being a university topper in M. S.).
 Deva and his men renovate the clinic and the inflow of patients increases.
 As Das gets busy as a practicing physician, he is equally baffled by the number of gangsters and criminals surrounding him daily.